smurphnerd/CS50-butterfly-effect/README.md

 # The Butterfly Effect

 My final project for Harvard's CS50 course.
+[Click](https://youtu.be/33XMdI9fVxc) to watch the YouTube demonstration.

 ## Description